leowhitehead/MontiLang/README.md

             c VAR b .
         ENDFOR

-See the `Documentation.mt` file in `/examples` for a more detailed explination of language features.
+See the `Documentation.mt` file in `/examples` for a more detailed explanation of language features.